 Please identify and include a copy of the teacher certification(s) for each CTE, academic, and Career and Financial Management (CFM) teacher providing instruction in this program of study.

-Identify which specific courses within the program of study each faculty will be the teacher of record for.
+Identify which specific courses within the program of study each faculty will be the teacher of record for over the 5-year approval period.
 If the teacher will be teaching all courses in the program of study, please indicate such by writing “all courses” under the course title.

 To look up the certification and registration status of program faculty, please check the teacher certification lookup tool.